microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/presence-get.md

 }
 ```

-### <a name="example-3-get-the-presence-information-of-another-user"></a>Exemplo 3: obter as informações de presença de outro usuário
+### <a name="example-3-get-the-presence-information-of-another-user"></a>Exemplo 3: Obter as informações de presença de outro usuário

-O exemplo a seguir mostra como obter as informações de presença de outro usuário.
-Esta operação requer a permissão Presence.
-Read.
-All.
+O exemplo a seguir mostra como obter as informações de presença para outro usuário.
+Esta operação requer a permissão Presence.Read.All.

 #### <a name="request"></a>Solicitação